evmcnb/quartz/content/full/Cellulitis.md

 ## Diagnostic Tests

-Diagnosing Cellulitis is primarily based on clinical evaluation, but additional tests may be used to exclude a [[Deep Vein Thrombosis]]:
+Diagnosing Cellulitis is primarily based on clinical evaluation, but additional tests may be used to exclude a [[Full/Deep Vein Thrombosis]]:
 - FBC, CRP and possible imaging

 ## Management

 - Elevate affected limb
-- Antibiotics (PO/IV dependant on severity) - commonly [[snippets/Amoxicillin|Amoxicillin]] / ben pen + flucloxacillin.
-If penicillin allergic - [[snippets/Clindamycin|Clindamycin]] and ceftriaxone.
+- Antibiotics (PO/IV dependant on severity) - commonly [[Pearls/Amoxicillin|Amoxicillin]] / ben pen + flucloxacillin.
+If penicillin allergic - [[Pearls/Clindamycin|Clindamycin]] and ceftriaxone.
 10 day course PO but up to 14 days IV if systemic.

 ## Complications/red Flags